ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

-The **Dem Matching** decides whether or not attempt to do coregister in the terrain geocoding of SAR images process.
+The **Dem Matching** decides whether or not attempt to coregister in the terrain geocoding of SAR images process.
 The terrain geocoding includes 4 steps.
 Step 1, calculate the initial lookup table and simulated image with the image processing parameters and DEM.
 Step 2 (optional), measure initial offset between simulated SAR image and actual SAR image.
 Step 3 (optional), perform refinement of lookup table by offset measurement with respect to the simulated SAR image.
 Step 4, produce terrain geocoded SAR image and DEM in SAR range-Doppler coordinates (RDC).
 Coregister is composed of step 2 and 3.
 It improves the quality of output images.

 The **Dem Name** is the name of DEM to use for RTC processing.
 Please refer the "Digital Elevation Models" session for detail.